ZenML

 The main strength of LlamaIndex is depth in data-centric tasks.
 If your application is about question answering, report generation, or chatbots over proprietary data, LlamaIndex is tailor-made for that.
 It excels at building knowledge-aware agents – for instance, a research assistant that can cite sources from your document repository.

 However, LlamaIndex is narrower in scope than the other alternatives here.
 It was not originally designed for orchestrating multiple independent agents or complex tool use; it was designed to augment an LLM with knowledge.
 As a result, some things are rudimentary.
-For example, tool use in LlamaIndex is largely about picking the right index or doing a search – it’s not as general-purpose as, say, AutoGen or OpenAI’s Agents, where an agent can plan an arbitrary sequence of diverse API calls.
+The limitation is not that LlamaIndex lacks agent workflows.
+It is that its center of gravity is still data-rich, retrieval-heavy applications.
+If your core problem is general-purpose workflow orchestration, strict graph state, or broad multi-agent collaboration without a strong RAG/document component, LangGraph, AutoGen, Google ADK, OpenAI Agents SDK, or Pydantic AI may be a cleaner starting point.

 How ZenML Helps in Closing the Outer Loop Around CrewAI and Its Alternatives